verana-labs/verifiable-trust-vpr-spec/spec.md

 ## Abstract

-The Internet is broken.
-All existing communication channels are insecure, and obsolete.
-Because all existing communication channels rely on public identifiers, anyone that knows your identifier can reach you.
+The internet is broken.
+Existing communication channels are insecure and outdated.
+Because they rely on public identifiers — like email addresses, usernames, or phone numbers — anyone who knows your identifier can reach you, whether you invited them or not.

-Furthermore, existing communication channel do not provide a sure-fire way of verifying service provider and end-user Identity.
-This is an open door to spam, phishing, fraud, identity theft...
+Worse, there’s no reliable way to verify the identity of either service providers or users.
+This leaves the door wide open to spam, phishing, fraud, and identity theft.

-Regarding service providers and services, each service has it own registration process, fastidious password rules...
-And/or they are usually using federated login, that makes you depend on a third party service for accessing your accounts.
+On the service side, each provider imposes its own fragmented registration process, often with complex password requirements or forced reliance on federated login systems—effectively handing control over to large third-party platforms.

-If the World Wide Web was initially designed for interoperability, major companies have managed to transform it to a closed, centralized internet, that we all depend on.
+Although the World Wide Web was originally built for openness and interoperability, dominant players have reshaped it into a closed, centralized system that most people and organizations now depend on.
+Privacy has become an afterthought, and personal data is routinely harvested, exploited, or leaked.

-Not to talk about privacy, and what's done with our data.
+To rebuild a trustworthy internet, we need new communication channels — channels that are secure by design, based on mutual verification, and governed by decentralized trust.

-To build a new, trustable internet, we need new, trustable communication channels, where both ends can be clearly identified, and where providing a service, accessing a service, or creating a new account, should be as simple as presenting a credential.
+Connecting to a service, proving who you are, or creating an account should be as simple and safe as presenting a verifiable credential.

-A **trust layer**, open to any participant, is required for that.
-This is the purpose of a Verifiable Public Registry.
+A universal, open trust layer is essential for this vision to succeed.

+That’s the purpose of **Verifiable Trust**.
+The concept of **Verifiable Trust** is specified in the [Verifiable Trust spec](https://github.com/verana-labs/verifiable-trust-spec).

+This specification deals with the Verifiable Public Registry (VPR), part of the Verifiable Trust concept.

 ## About this Document